-Planting late-summer flowers in the right places (sun or shade, back or front of the border) sets the August/September garden up for success from the start.
-It pays to educate yourself on what species bloom when and then design your garden around the seasons you most like to enjoy it.
+If you plant late-summer flowers in the right places (sun or shade, back or front of the border), you set the August/September garden up for success right from the start.
+It pays to educate yourself on what species bloom when and then design your garden around the seasons in which you most like to enjoy it.

 PRUNING TO INCREASE OR DELAY BLOOMS

-I’ve written a lot previously about the importance of deadheading and why it encourages a plant to produce more flowers.
-But there’s another secret to pruning: judicious and early removal of blooms can also cause a plant to bush out and most importantly, it can delay flowering.
-Depending on what time of the season you make your cuts and by how much, you can coax plants to bloom at times later than they are naturally programmed to do.
+I’ve written a lot about the importance of deadheading and why it encourages a plant to produce more flowers.
+But there’s another secret to pruning.
+Early removal of blooms can not only cause a plant to bush out, but it can also delay flowering.
+Depending on what time of the season you make your cuts and by how much, you can coax your plants to flower later than they are naturally programmed to do.

-My go-to reference for all types of pruning is The Well-Tended Perennial Garden by Tracy DiSabato-Aust.
-I’ve used it for years to get plants to bloom longer and at times they aren’t accustomed to.
-This in turn has helped our Master Gardener team create unique color combinations in our demo garden and orchestrate things so that our plants are in peak flower come Fair-time.
+My go-to reference for pruning is The Well-Tended Perennial Garden by Tracy DiSabato-Aust.
+I’ve used DiSabato’s techniques for years in my own gardens to stimulate plants to bloom later and longer.
+This in turn has helped our Master Gardener team create unique color combinations in our garden.
+And it’s helped ensure our plants are in peak flower in August.

-Starting in mid June, we hard prune many of our flowers, lopping off sometimes as much as a third of the plant.
-This encourages the plant to bush out instead of becoming leggy.
+Accordingly, starting in mid June, we hard prune many of our flowers, sometimes removing as much as a third of the plant.
+This encourages the plant to branch out instead of becoming leggy.
 And, if we get our timing right, the flowers are delayed until the beginning of August, or just in time for the Fair.

 Here are two examples:

-Daylilies. in addition to snapping off the daily dead blooms (daylilies are called daylilies for a reason), we make sure to immediately remove any of the bulbous seed heads that start to develop.
-In the plant world, once the seedpods start to develop, the plant thinks it’s done for the season and stops flowering.
+In addition to snapping off spent flowers, we make sure to remove any seed heads that have started to develop.
+In the plant world, once the seed pods appear, the plant thinks it’s done for the season and stops flowering.

-By diligently removing the dead flowers and pods (as well as cutting all spent stalks down to the ground) the plant gets the message to keep on blooming.
-Using this technique, we’ve kept some of our daylilies blooming for twice as long as they usually do.
+However, by diligently removing the dead flowers and pods (as well as cutting all spent stalks down to the ground), the plant instead gets the message to keep on blooming.
+Using this technique, we’ve kept most of our daylilies blooming for a week or two longer than they usually do.

-Echinaceas.
-These sturdy flowers start blooming in our garden in July but can get long and leggy by August without some prudent intervention.
-We continuously remove the flowers as soon as they start to dry out, making our cuts down along the stem where we see the newest flower just starting to develop.
+These sturdy flowers start blooming in our garden in July but get leggy by August without some prudent intervention.
+To keep them flowering, we continuously remove spent blooms, making our cuts down along the stem where we see the newest flower just starting to develop.

-By continuous pruning, we keep our coneflowers thick and blooming pretty much until the end of summer.
+By continuous pruning, we encourage our coneflowers to thicken up and continue blooming pretty much until the end of the summer.

 At the demo garden, we use a drip system of irrigation.
 It works relatively well until someone at the fairgrounds decides to turn off the main water source.
-This year we installed a timer and spoke with the fairgrounds staff to get everyone on the same page.
-Still, there were many times, especially with new plantings, that we needed to call on our team to hand water.
+This year we installed a timer and spoke with the staff to coordinate.
+Still, there were many times, especially with new plantings, that we called upon our team to hand water.

 Although it seems obvious, I cannot emphasize enough the need to water.
 Drip irrigation alone is rarely sufficient in hot climates to get new plants to establish properly.
 We always supplement our drip system with hand watering during dry spells, making sure to water long and deep.
 Deep root watering is always better than a short surface spritz, which only teases the roots before quickly evaporating.

-Finally, nothing beats zinnias and dahlias for filling in bare spaces in the late summer garden.
-Zinnias come into their own by late August and my own dahlias at home keep flowering until well into October.
-It’s a great pick-me-up to see all these happy, bright flowers appear suddenly at the end of the season.
+Finally, nothing beats zinnias and dahlias for dependable, late-summer flowers.
+Zinnias come into their own by mid-August and dahlias will usually flower well into October.
+It’s a boost to see all these happy, bright flowers appear suddenly at the end of the season.

 Zinnia mix in the late summer garden

-We plant our (potted) zinnias in the garden in July and prune them down as they grow to encourage them to thicken up before blooming.
-The dahlias go in the ground in June.
-And both will be continuing to brighten our demo garden well after the Fair has ended.
+We plant our (potted) zinnias in the garden in July and prune them down as they grow.
+This encourages them to thicken up before blooming.
+The dahlias go in the ground in early June.
+Both continue to brighten our demo garden until long after the Fair.